locationtech/geomesa/docs/user/process.rst

 -  :ref:`query_process` - performs a Geomesa optimized query using spatiotemporal indexes
 -  ``sampling_process`` - uses statistical sampling to reduces the features returned by a query
--  :ref:`StatsIteratorProcess` - returns various stats for a CQL query
+-  :ref:`statsiterator_process` - returns various stats for a CQL query
 -  ``TubeSelectProcess`` - performs a correlated search across time/space dimensions
 -  :ref:`unique_process` - identifies unique values for an attribute in